MRayane/Birds-Bones-Classification/README.md

 ## Model Files

-The trained models are saved in the models folder.
+The trained models are saved in the `Models` folder.
 You can use these models for inference or further fine-tuning.
 The model files are named as follows:

 - knn_model.pkl
 - random_forest_model.pkl